mike-gee/webtranspose-tutorials-python/README.md

 ---

-Webᵀ allows you to easily integrate the latest web data into your LLM applications.
+Web Transpose is a simple developer API for getting website data.
+It allows you to get reliable, structured web data for building applications.

 ```
 pip install webtranspose